gotspam/f5-lab-days-ansible-102/docs/intro.rst

 **Accessing the lab environment.**

 #.
-Open a browser and go to http://training.f5agility.com.
-Enter your Class# and Student# as provided by your instructor.
+Open a browser and go to lab link as provided by your instructor.

 #.
 Look for the xubuntu-jumpbox-vxx.
 You will use the xubuntu jumpbox for all the labs. (see below)